TobiasgutPrivat/AutoAlteration/ReadMe.md

 TODO
 integrate already embedded Blocks
-Mark which Alterations differ from Altered Nadeo
-Issue with Altering Blocks, not placeable
+Mark which Alterations differ from Altered Nadeo Positioning Issue with some blocks on Tilted (probably with negation of rotation at start) Issue with Altering CustomBlocks (not placeable)
 Issue EmbeddedBlocks names -> flatten or use full path

 Definitions/Documentation: